Scandinavian Airlines: 2022–2024: Sweden's exit, Air France-KLM entry and alliance shift

 On 19 March 2024, US Bankruptcy Court approved the new restructuring plan and investment, allowing SAS to exit Chapter 11 by mid 2024.
-It also applied for company reorganization in Sweden on 27 March. announced it would leave Star Alliance by 31 August 2024, becoming a SkyTeam member the next day, as confirmed on 29 April.
-On 12 June, Stockholm District Court announced that it will held a hearing for the company reorganization on 12 July, eventually approving it on 19 July.
+It also applied for company reorganization in Sweden on 27 March.
+SAS announced it would leave Star Alliance by 31 August 2024, becoming a SkyTeam member the next day, as confirmed on 29 April.
+On 12 June, Stockholm District Court announced that it would hold a hearing for the company reorganization on 12 July, eventually approving it on 19 July.
 On 28 June, European Commission announced that it approved the restructuring plan.

 In September 2024, Scandinavian Airlines announced it would terminate its wet-leasing contract with Xfly by November 2024.
 On 17 September 2024, SAS announced a partnership with Braathens Regional Airlines (BRA), designating them as a subcontractor to operate flights from Stockholm Arlanda Airport starting in 2025, with BRA announcing it would cease operating its own domestic flight network from Stockholm Bromma Airport.
 This collaboration, valued at approximately SEK 6 billion over seven years, aims to strengthen SAS's domestic network in Sweden, increasing daily departures to destinations such as Visby, Gothenburg, Malmö, and Luleå.

 On 18 September 2024, just a month after the completion of the restructuring, SAS announced expansion of the route network from Copenhagen Airport with 15 new destinations from Summer 2025.
 Following the new ownership structure, the airline will focus on positioning the airport as the airline's main hub for international travel.

 On 4 July 2025, Air France-KLM announced its intention to increase its stake in SAS’s share capital from 19.9% to 60.5%.

 Corporate affairs

 Business trends

-The key trends for Scandinavian Airlines Group (which includes SAS Cargo, SAS Ground Handling, and SAS Tech), are shown below (since 2012, for years ending 31 October):
+The key trends for Scandinavian Airlines Group (which includes SAS Cargo, SAS Ground Handling, and SAS Tech) are shown below (since 2012, for years ending 31 October):